jasshu01/My-Ultimate-App/README.md

 # My-Ultimate-App

+* Navigaion drawer
+* Tool Bar
+* Fragments
-* Fetching data from API
+** Fetching data from API
+** Fetching Image URL from API and displaying as Image ** Fetching data From API and displaying in Recycler View